Corey Seager Player Props: Rangers vs. Guardians

-Saturday, Corey Seager and the Texas Rangers face the Cleveland Guardians and Gavin Williams, with the first pitch at 4:05 PM ET.
+On Sunday, Corey Seager (.756 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 2:35 PM ET.

-In his most recent action (on July 9 against the Nationals) he went 1-for-4.
+In his most recent game he had a one-hit showing (1-for-3) against the Guardians.

 Corey Seager Game Info & Props vs. the Guardians